SoenkeSobott/boat-service/README.md

 - `/api/boats/{id}` - GET, PUT, DELETE a specific boat by ID
 - `/api/login` - POST a login request to authenticate a user and receive a JWT

+### Testing

+- Download and import the [Postman collection file](OWT Demo.postman_collection.json) into your Postman and start sending requests.
+- Or check out the Test App via: https://boat-hero.azurewebsites.net/

 ## Authentication

 This application uses JSON Web Tokens (JWT) for authentication.